jiegliu/helix_tutor/README.md

             need work with another 1D(horizontal) to make the whole text.
 !!
-    set "line-number = "relative"" to moving in lines rather 1024gg, now we can handle lines only in screen use relative line number we operate on screen lines, why start counting at invisible logical text lines! if import whole mode of every dimension's directions of 1D and 2D, will need more keys.
+    set "line-number = "relative"" to moving in lines
+        // u may go doc to set as how official defined, here i only wanna mention idea, concept rather 1024gg, now we can handle lines only in screen use relative line number we operate on screen lines, why start counting at invisible logical text lines! if import whole mode of every dimension's directions of 1D and 2D, will need more keys.